 Watson’s Counter

-Watson’s Counter is one of the best brunch spots in Seattle.
+Watson’s Counter used to be one of the best brunch spots in Seattle, but unfortunately they permanently closed their brick and mortar in December 2024.
 Owner James Lim wanted to make a coffee shop with the best food and a restaurant with the best coffee, so he found himself roasting his own beans in the pursuit of perfection.

-Lim is a man of my heart because he prefers light roasts.
-The Kenya Kagumo Peaberry (~$27) I had recently tastes of gooseberries, plums, and baking spices.
+Luckily Lim is still roasting despite closing down the restaurant portion of his business.
+He’s a man of my heart because he prefers light roasts.
+The Kenya Kagumo Peaberry (~$24) I had recently tastes of gooseberries, plums, and baking spices.
 It had this warming quality that reminded me of fall baking spices.

 Caffe Ladro